ibexa/documentation-user/docs/pim/work_with_product_categories.md

 ## Modify product category assignments to products

-You can create or change product category relationships with products in two ways: either when you edit or create a Product item, or when you edit a product category.
+You can create or change product category relationships with products in two ways: either when you edit or create a product item, or when you edit a product category.

 !!! note